-Exhibit Number Exhibit Description Amendment No. 1 to Credit Agreement dated as of April 27, 2018, to the Revolving Credit Agreement, dated as of September 1, 2017, among the Company and Smucker Foods of Canada Corp., as borrowers, the lenders party thereto, and Bank of America, N.A., as administrative agent 10.37 10.38 Form of Commercial Paper Dealer Agreement between the Company, as Issuer, and the Dealer party thereto 10.39 Term Loan Credit Agreement, dated as of April 27, 2018, among the Company, as borrower, the lenders party thereto, and Bank of America, N.A., as administrative agent 21 Subsidiaries of the Registrant 23 Consent of Independent Registered Public Accounting Firm 24 Powers of Attorney 31.1 Certifications of Mark T. Smucker pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended 31.2 Certifications of Mark R. Belgya pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended 32 Certification pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document
+Exhibit Number Exhibit Description 10.46 Amendment No. 1 to Credit Agreement dated as of April 27, 2018, to the Revolving Credit Agreement, dated as of September 1, 2017, among the Company and Smucker Foods of Canada Corp., as borrowers, the lenders party thereto, and Bank of America, N.A., as administrative agent 10.47 Form of Commercial Paper Dealer Agreement between the Company, as Issuer, and the Dealer party thereto 10.48 Term Loan Credit Agreement, dated as of April 27, 2018, among the Company, as borrower, the lenders party thereto, and Bank of America, N.A., as administrative agent 10.49 Amendment No. 1 to Credit Agreement dated as of November 14, 2019, to the Term Loan Credit Agreement, dated as of April 27, 2018, among the Company, as borrower, the lenders party thereto, and Bank of America, N.A., as administrative agent 21 Subsidiaries of the Registrant 23 Consent of Independent Registered Public Accounting Firm 24 Powers of Attorney 31.1 Certifications of Mark T. Smucker pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended 31.2 Certifications of Tucker H. Marshall pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended 32 Certification pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 104 The cover page of this Annual Report on Form 10-K for the year ended April 30, 2020, formatted in Inline XBRL

-$\hbox{ Identifies exhibits that consist of a management contract or compensatory plan or arrangement.}\\$
+$[\]boldsymbol{\ast}$ Identifies exhibits that consist of a management contract or compensatory plan or arrangement.